catalinpit/git_tips_tricks/README.md

-# GIT TIPS AND TRICKS
+# GIT TIPS AND TRICKS 🔥🚀⚡

+For Git basics visit this link - [Git basics](https://rogerdudler.github.io/git-guide/).

  A repo containing only Git tips and tricks.

 **`git log -10 --pretty --oneline`**